 Tbilisi Soviet Flea Market

-A unique place to visit is the Tbilisi Flea Market, where you can find everything from clothing, books, and souvenirs to furniture and collectibles.
-What makes this market special is the large number of Soviet-era items, which allow you to delve into Georgia's recent history and find unique pieces to take home as souvenirs.
+What makes this market different is the large number of items from the Soviet era, which allow you to delve into the recent history of Georgia and find unique pieces to take home as souvenirs.

 Peace Bridge and Rike Park